Insight: Anger at Bangladesh factory disaster turns spotlight on MP

 In Savar, some locals say their district is a case study of the way in which a nexus of grubby street politics, money and the insatiable demand for space unleashed by the clothing industry has complicated the task of imposing controls.

-A scrappy neighbourhood of workshops and residential streets framed by a vista of brick kilns and pylons, Savar's recent history is one of helter-skelter industrialisation, labour unrest and, most recently, calamities.
+A scrappy neighborhood of workshops and residential streets framed by a vista of brick kilns and pylons, Savar's recent history is one of helter-skelter industrialization, labor unrest and, most recently, calamities.
 A fire at a clothing factory in a nearby district in November killed 112 people.

 As investors sought a slice of the burgeoning garments business, a rash of new buildings sprang up in the district, including Rana Plaza.
 Apparel makers rented the upper floors, while Rana used his headquarters in the basement to run criminal rackets from extortion to illicit drugs, some locals said.